nairck/OpenLog-Artmetis-3-Axis-Accelerometer-Speed-and-Power-Optimized-Remake/README.md

 *Top sample rate climbs from **515 Hz** (stock) to **~3.2 kHz**, or **~5.4 kHz** with CPU burst on.
-The slow samples on the left only occur in continuous mode (and dominated the stock firmware) — in event mode the card is written after each window, so logging never stalls.
+The slow samples on the left only occur in continuous mode (and dominated the stock firmware) — in event mode the card is written after each window, so sampling is uniform within a window.
 Continuous mode still shows some slow SD activity between samples.*

 ---